Codecademy/docs/content/cloud-computing/concepts/shared-responsibility-model/shared-responsibility-model.md

 - Configuration of the cloud platform
 - The resources used to connect to the cloud

-In general, the cloud provider is always responsible for securing the physical hosts, network and data centers.
+In general, the cloud provider is always responsible for securing the physical hosts, network, and data centers.